-It is also reasonable to conjecture, and indeed was shown for the case $K=2$, that not only the satisfiability conjecture is valid, but, moreover, the probability of satisfiability $p(c,N)$ decays to zero exponentially fast when $c>c^*$.
+It is also reasonable to conjecture (which in fact is known to be true in the case $K=2$), that not only the satisfiability conjecture is valid, but, moreover, the probability of satisfiability $p(c,N)$ decays to zero exponentially fast when $c>c^*$.

-In this paper we show that for these three models, namely Coloring, K-SAT and NAE-K-SAT, the limit $r(c)\triangleq\lim_{N\to\infty}N^{-1}\log p(c,N)$ exists for every $c$.
-Namely, while we do not prove the satisfiability conjecture and the exponential rate of convergence to zero of the satisfiability probability above the critical threshold, we do prove that if the convergence to zero occurs exponentially fast, it does so at a well-defined rate $r(c)$.
-Assuming the validity of the satisfiability conjecture and the exponential rate of decay to zero above $c^*$, our result implies that $r(c)=0$ when $c<c^*$ and $r(c)<0$ when $c>c^*$.
-Moreover, we show that our results would imply the satisfiability conjecture, if one could strengthen Friedgut's result as follows: for every $\epsilon>0$, $p(c_N^*+\epsilon,N)$ converges to zero exponentially fast, where $c_N^*$ is the same sequence as in Friedgut's theorem.

-\textbf{Organization of the paper.} The remainder of the paper is organized as follows.
-In the following section we introduce the sparse random (Erd{\"o}s-R\'{e}nyi) and random regular (hyper)-graphs and introduce various combinatorial models of interest.
-Our main results are stated in Section~\ref{section:MainResults}.
-The proofs for the case of Erd{\"o}s-R\'{e}nyi graphs are presented in Section~\ref{section:Proofs} for results related to combinatorial optimization, and in Section~\ref{section:ProofsLogPartition} for results related to the log-partition function.
-The proofs of results for random regular graphs are presented in Section~\ref{section:ProofsReg}.
-Several auxiliary technical results are established in the Appendix sections.
-In particular we state and prove a simple modification of a classical super-additivity theorem - if a sequence is nearly super-additive, it has a limit after an appropriate normalization.